lucadibello/RoadSense/specification/project_specification.md

-# RoadSense - Project requirements and specifications
+# RoadSense - requirements and specifications

 ## Requirements